-The Budapest & Vienna Christmas markets there were several fruity options to choose from.
+At the Budapest & Vienna Christmas markets, there were several fruity options to choose from.
 Most vendors had wine flavored with blueberry, strawberry, and the ever-popular orangen punchen (orange punch).
 In Germany & Austria, it’s a must to have the mulled wine served in a special ceramic mug.

 If you really want to get the party started, sometimes you can have it served with a shot of rum or brandy!